fredrikjohnsen/pwdocker/README.md

 # Python conversion project

 contains scripts to convert files of different formats to archivable formats specified in this link https://www.digdir.no/standarder/arkivstandarder/1482

+# How to use

+* Add your desired configuration to application.yml
+* Make sure you have sqlite installed and the required python libraries
+* Run convert.py
+  * A database will now have been created in the directory specified in the configuration file
+    * The File table contains an entry per file in the source directory and the conversion result
+  * The converted files will now be located in the target directory
+* The result will be printed to the console
+  * More detailed results can be found in the File table

 # Allowed standards